A toy car on top of an insurance document alongside a pen and calculator.

-AMI Insurance is one of New Zealand’s longest-standing and most recognisable insurers, known for its stability, accessible support options and solid reputation built over nearly a century.
-Backed by IAG New Zealand, the country’s largest general insurance group AMI benefits from an AA (very strong) financial strength rating from Standard & Poor’s, giving customers confidence in its ability to pay claims, even in large-scale events.
+AMI Insurance is one of New Zealand's longest-standing and most recognisable insurers, known for its stability, accessible support options and solid reputation built over a full century.
+Backed by IAG New Zealand, the country's largest general insurance group, AMI benefits from an AA (very strong) financial strength rating from Standard & Poor's, giving customers confidence in its ability to pay claims, even in large-scale events.

-In this 2025 AMI Insurance review, we break down how AMI performs across its main policies, how its cover compares with other NZ insurers, and the pros and cons to consider when deciding if AMI is the right fit for you.
-Whether you’re reviewing your existing insurance or comparing providers for the first time, this guide will help you understand where AMI performs well and where it may offer standout value.
+In this 2026 AMI Insurance review, we break down how AMI performs across its main policies, how its cover compares with other NZ insurers, and the pros and cons to consider when deciding if AMI is the right fit for you.
+Whether you're reviewing your existing insurance or comparing providers for the first time, this guide will help you understand where AMI performs well and where it may offer standout value.
+Want to see how AMI stacks up against other insurers in minutes?
+Try the Quashed Market Scan for free.

 Key takeaway: AMI performs consistently across all major insurance types, with specific policies offering particularly strong cover and pricing that are worth considering.